strategineer/personal-website/content/blog/2025-01-23/index.md

 Short answer, no.

-The Shadowdark RPG seems to hinge on the PCs struggle to light the path forward and avoid darkness at all costs.
+The Shadowdark RPG seems to want you to focus on the player characters's struggle to light the path forward and avoid darkness at all costs.

-I wasn't able to accentuate Shadowdark's many survival horror elements because of my inexperience with the Shadowdark system and its relative incompatibility with Maze of the Blue Medusa.

-Large sections of the megadungeon are designed to be well-lit and wouldn't work at all if they weren't.
-Thankfully, the Shadowdark RPG system holds up even if you ignore all the darkness parts of the rules.
+Large sections of the Maze of the Blue Medusa are designed to be well-lit and wouldn't work at all if they weren't --- which made it hard to implement Shadowdark's light as a resource mechanics in the campaign.
+Thankfully, the Shadowdark RPG system holds up even if you mostly ignore the darkness parts of the rules.

-While I'd consider running a Shadowdark RPG campaign again, I wouldn't recommend it for running the Maze of the Blue Medusa megadungeon without some caveats.
+While I'd consider running a Shadowdark RPG campaign again (maybe using [Patrick Stuart's Veins of the Earth sourcebook](https://www.goodreads.com/book/show/35080398-veins-of-the-earth)?), I wouldn't recommend it for running the Maze of the Blue Medusa without caveats.

 # What did I learn GMing this campaign?

 ## What did I learn GMing a megadungeon?

-### Megadungeons are not particularly well suited for player-centric play

-Megadungeons being so big and unexplored initially means that players are limited in their choices to do anything other than continue to open unopened doors in the dungeon.

-Eventually, they'll meet factions and NPCs that they might want to interact with but whatever they choose to do with these NPCs, it'll involve opening more doors ad nauseam.

-Leaving the dungeon, doing some stuff and going into another dungeon is the stereotypical way a fantasy roleplaying game work.
-I'd argue that there's a reason for that --- it's much easier to run smaller dungeons, letting players leave them when they want to (usually when they're done) and then return to explore new dungeons instead of the same one over and over again.

-### Simulating NPCs is hard

-Actions taken with or against NPC factions in one area of the dungeon should be acknowledged and reacted to by at least some of the other factions in the dungeon.

-Megadungeons have a lot of factions in them making it that much harder to come up with the reactivity that players expect from these factions because of the number of them.

-All this to say, running a megadungeon is hard --- if I were to do it again, here's what I would do.
+### Use an NPC checklist to ensure that NPCs are reacting appropriately to the PCs's actions

+If I were to run a campaign with this many different NPCs in it again, I would write a list of all of the factions/NPCs that the PCs have met (and important ones that they haven't met), their current relationship to the PCs and their goals.

+I would walk through it after every session to ensure that factions and NPCs in the world react properly to the PCs actions.
+This would make the world come alive for players and add more weight to their actions within the game.

+Walking through the checklist would provide a great opportunity to come up with ideas on how these reactions might come into play for players such that they're made aware that their actions in previous sessions have had consequences.

+For example, if the player piss off a faction, that faction might decide to put a bounty on the party's heads.
+In this case, I'd write a [bang](/blog/2024-11-18/#bangs) where a gang of bounty hunters run into the party and I'd prep a stat block for their leader.

+In a subsequent session, I'd throw some bounty hunters at the party.

+Ideally, over time, I'd be able to build a list of these faction/NPC reaction bangs.
+Then, I'd be able to bring these bangs into play in subsequent sessions to create more complex narrative throughlines with the party juggling more than one faction/NPC relationship at a time.

 ### Provide clear direction for players early on